 The Claimant therefore sought damages to enable her to enter into a commercial surrogacy arrangement in California to have a much wanted family of her own.
 In contrast to the informal and legally restricted nature of surrogacy in the UK, commercial surrogacy in California operates through a well established system which offers legally binding surrogacy arrangements and pre-birth orders in the Californian court.

-The case was first heard in the English High Court in June 2017, where a limited damages award for two altruistic UK surrogacies was made in the sum of £74,000.
-The case then went to the Court of Appeal in November 2018, which awarded damages for the costs of fertility treatment and commercial surrogacy in California.
+The case was first heard in the English High Court in June 2017, where for the first time in the UK a limited damages award for two altruistic UK surrogacies was made in the sum of £74,000.
+The case then went to the Court of Appeal in November 2018, which increased the award for damages for the costs of fertility treatment, donor conception and commercial surrogacy in California to approximately £560,000 out of a total award of £1.1 million.
 The case was then appealed to the Supreme Court and heard in December 2019, handing down its judgement on 1 April 2020.
-The Supreme Court by a majority of 3:2 dismissed the defendant hospital’s appeal thereby enabling the recovery of damages for commercial surrogacy costs in the US.
+The Supreme Court by a majority of 3:2 dismissed the defendant hospital’s appeal thereby enabling the recovery of damages for commercial surrogacy costs and donor conception in the US.

 You can read the full case here.